Francesca Gino: Defamation lawsuit

+Harvard countersuit

+On August 18, 2025 Harvard counter-sued Gino, alleging that she sent the school a falsified dataset in an attempt to exonerate herself and make Harvard's investigation look bad.
+In fall 2023, Gino began to publicly claim that Harvard's investigation was improperly conducted and ignored key files, and she published a spreadsheet file that she claimed exonerated herself in one of the cases.
+Harvard's countersuit argues that the file in question “was fabricated by Professor Gino and placed on her laptop” and that the University “suffered reputational damage and economic losses” as a result of Gino's allegedly false statements.

 Many Co-Authors Project

 Following the revelations by Harvard and Data Colada, the Many Co-Authors Project was launched by a group of Gino's co-authors, a "mass self-auditing effort" where over 140 collaborators of Francesca Gino are trying "to collect and share information on the provenance and availability of the data for all articles co-authored by Francesca Gino."
 It began publishing findings on November 6, 2023, listing 56 papers that had named Gino as having been involved in data collection, and reporting that for around 60% of these, all the co-authors who had responded reported not having access to the raw data.
 Behavioral scientist Juliana Schroeder of University of California Berkeley stated that she and other collaborators had initiated the retraction of another paper they had coauthored with Gino, citing a failure to track down data for four experiments in the paper and "unexplained issues" with two of its other datasets.
 Gino reacted by decrying the Many Co-Authors Project for what she alleged was unfairly singling her out for scrutiny, and by accusing one of the involved researchers of falsely claiming that she (Gino) had collected data for one of the papers.